I'm a 3rd year undergraduate at UC Berkeley studying Electrical Engineering and Computer Science.

 (Previous title: "Learning Visual Feature Spaces for Robotic Manipulation with Deep Spatial Autoencoders")

 I've contributed to multiple programming projects.
-Currently, I am working on a 2D real-time strategy Android game called Color Crusade, where different colored pixel armies battle for dominance.
+Currently, I am working on a 2D real-time strategy Android game called League of Legions, where different colored pixel armies battle for dominance.
 As part of a class project, I created Gitlet, which is a miniature version of Git that runs in the command line.
 I was the lead programmer for Cyan Knight, a 2D platformer game developed using Unity 3D game engine.
 I've also worked on a personal project called Chess 1.0, which used Java and Swing to develop a two-player chess program compliant with all the rules of chess.